Irregular-luck/chatBot/README.md

 2. Type anything you want into the input box at the bottom.
 3. Click the **"Roast Me! ✨"** button or press `Enter`.
 4. Wait for Chetan to "think" and enjoy your roast!
+5. We also added **"AI Roast "** and some voice features check it out.

 ## How to Add More Roasts ✍️